top of page

 • Screening questionnaires sent out for you to complete.
 Review of the liaison form and also any previous school, psychology or medical reports.

-• A detailed in-depth conversation about the problems and to identify whether there are any other problems.
+• A detailed in-depth conversation about the problems to identify whether there are any other problems.
+This is via a structured clinical interview completed by the lead clinician.

 • A feedback session, providing psychoeducation and information regarding recommendations.
-Post diagnostic support includes psychoeducation, lifestyle management, parenting sessions, occupational therapy, psychological sessions and medication for any additional diagnoses, if indicated.
+Post-diagnostic support includes psychoeducation, lifestyle management, occupational therapy, psychological sessions and medication for any additional diagnoses, if indicated.

 HOW DO WE ASSESS AUTISM?